Koverse/connections-documentation/scoring_models.rst

 Scoring Models
 ---------------
-A Scoring Model creates a list based on a weighted criteria model that represents a linear combination of attribute values (e.g. 0.2*assets + 0.8*performance)
+A Scoring Model scores entities based on a linear combination of user defined scores associated with a specific value within a specific field.

+For example a model might specify that having the field "Industry" with the value "Finance" increases an entities score by 50 and having the field "Deal Status" with a value of "Closed" get an increase in scores of 80.
+The result being that any entity with both would have a final score of 130.

 .. image:: /images/scoring_model_landing.png

 Create a Scoring Model
 +++++++++++++++++++++++
-To create a scoring model navigate to the Scoring Models tab and click "CREATE WEIGHTED MODEL".
+To create a scoring model navigate to the Scoring Models tab and click "CREATE NEW SCORING MODEL".
 You will be asked to:

 1. Name Your Scoring Model
   - Koverse Connections stores all scoring models in specific Scoring Models list, so there is no need to name it 'Scoring model of ...'
 Instead, try to give it a self explanatory and meaningful to you name.